The 24 States with the Absolute Worst Roads

 Image Credit: Shutterstock.

-West Virginia may have one of the lowest percentages of rural roads rated as poor at only 7%, but it has a higher percentage of urban roads rated as poor at 12%.
-This could be due to the state’s challenging mountainous terrain, making road maintenance and repairs more difficult and costly.
+West Virginia may have one of the lowest percentages of rural roads rated as poor, at only 7%, but it has a higher percentage of urban roads rated as poor, at 12%.
+This could be due to the state’s challenging mountainous terrain, which makes road maintenance and repairs more difficult and costly.

 16. Iowa